tamunoWoks/Exploratory_Data_Analysis-Instagram_Dataset/README.md

 11. Follows: Number of Follows from the post
 12. Caption: Caption of the post
 13. Hashtags: Hashtags used in the post

+Steps taken:
+- Import necessary libraries.
+- Load and overview data
+- View column info of dataset
+- View descriptive statistics of dataset
+- Check data for inconsistencies (null values)
+- Create a histogram for the 'Impressions' column
+- Create a line plot showing trend of impressions over time.
+    - The dataset doesn’t explicitly have a time-based column (e.g., a date or timestamp).
+Hence I used the row index (data.index) as the             x-axis.
+In other use cases, this might not be meaningful unless the rows are ordered chronologically.